 Bordeaux is world-renowned for the luxuriousness and exclusivity of its wines.
-This region as most know is home to some of the most expensive wines in the world, and for good reason.
-It has now become a major hot spot for tourists and wine lovers from all walks of life, especially those hoping to taste these lucrative wines for themselves.
+This region as most know is home to some of the most expensive wines in the world.
+And for good reason.
+It has now become a major hot spot for tourists and wine lovers from all walks of life, especially those hoping to enjoy a wine tasting experience of these lucrative wines.

 I come from Perth, Australia and my local wine region is Margaret River which has a reputation for powerful cabernet sauvignon blends that are high in tannins and structure.
 They are chalky and rich, thick and sometimes overwhelming on the palette.
 This bold style of red wine became the norm for me, until I tried my first Bordeaux wine.
 I experienced a new sense of elegance and structure and yearned to know more about Bordeaux, its Chateaus and all else that France had to offer.

 I was immediately overwhelmed by all the appellations and varieties that Bordeaux wine encompassed.
 Luckily, Bordeaux has become such a popular place to visit.
 And accordingly many amazing wine tours in Bordeaux vineyard were available.
 It was time to get educated!